scoskey/m0037/notes.md

 4. $((\forall x) x=x)\rightarrow ((\forall x)(\exists y)x=y)$ (Modus ponens 2,3)
 5. $(\forall x)(\exists y)x=y$ (Modus ponens 1,4)

 The definition of deduction that we have given is of theoretical value, but not of great practical value.
 It can be very difficult to take substantial mathematical results and formalize them in this system.
-In the rest of the section we mention a few tactics for making the work of finding proofs at least somewhat more accessible.
+In the rest of the section we mention a few tactics for making the work of finding deductions at least somewhat more accessible.

 **Theorem** (Deduction theorem) $T\vdash\alpha\to\beta$ if and only if $T\cup\set{\alpha}\vdash\beta$.